InfraLore/make_for_devops/chapters/03-make_fundamentals.md

 # Chapter 3: Make Fundamentals for the Modern DevOps Engineer

-\chaptersubtitle{A practical primer on Make syntax, focusing on the features most relevant to DevOps workflows rather than traditional compilation.}
+\chaptersubtitle{A primer on Make syntax, focusing on the features most relevant to DevOps workflows rather than traditional compilation.}

 If you've encountered Make before, it was probably in the context of compiling C or C++ code.
 You might have run `make install` on a Linux system or struggled